Parallel approximation of min-max problems

+In Section \ref{sec:dqip} we observe that the verifier in a double quantum interactive proof induces a min-max problem of the form \eqref{eq:min-max} in which elements of $\bA$ correspond to strategies for the yes-prover and elements of $\bP$ correspond to strategies for the no-prover.
+Thus, the parallel oracle-algorithm of Theorem \ref{thm:main-result}---together with a parallel implementation of the oracle for optimization over $\bP$---can be used to find optimal strategies for the provers in a double quantum interactive proof.

+Our implementation of this oracle is itself a special case of the algorithm of Theorem \ref{thm:main-result}, so that the overall algorithm employs the MMW method \emph{twice} in a two-level recursive fashion.
+At the top level the MMW is used to iteratively converge toward an optimal strategy for the yes-prover; at the bottom level the MMW is used again to solve an SDP for ``best responses'' for the no-prover to a given strategy for the yes-prover.

-Fortunately, double quantum interactive proofs admit another representation for strategies that is more suitable for our purpose.
-In Kitaev's \emph{transcript} representation \cite{Kitaev02} the actions of a player are represented by a list $\rho_1,\dots,\rho_n$ of density matrices that satisfy a special consistency condition.
-Intuitively, these density matrices correspond to ``snapshots'' of the state of the referee's qubits at various times during the interaction.
+The central challenge in using the MMW to find optimal strategies for parties in a quantum interaction is to find a representation for strategies that is amenable to the MMW method.
+In Kitaev's \emph{transcript} representation \cite{Kitaev02} the actions of a prover in a double quantum interactive proof are represented by a list $X_1,\dots,X_k$ of density matrices that satisfy a special consistency condition that is captured by the definition of the feasible region $\bA$ of the SDP \eqref{eq:SDP}.
+Intuitively, these density matrices correspond to ``snapshots'' of the state of the verifier's qubits at various times during the interaction.
 (See Figure \ref{fig:transcript} on page \pageref{fig:transcript}.)

-The key property of double quantum interactive proofs that we exploit is the ability to draw a ``temporal line'' in the interaction just after Alice's last action.
-Given a transcript $\rho_1,\dots,\rho_n$ for Alice, the actions of Bob can then be represented by another transcript $\xi_1,\dots,\xi_m$.
-By optimizing over all such transcripts one obtains an oracle for ``best responses'' for Bob to a given strategy of Alice as required by the MMW.
+The key property of double quantum interactive proofs that we exploit is the ability to draw a ``temporal line'' in the interaction before which only the yes-prover acts and after which only the no-prover acts.
+Given a transcript $X_1,\dots,X_k$ for the yes-prover, the actions of the no-prover can then be represented by another transcript $Y_1,\dots,Y_\ell$.
+By optimizing over all such transcripts one obtains an oracle for ``best responses'' for the no-prover to a given strategy of the yes-prover as required by the MMW method.

-Whereas the MMW in its unaltered form can be used to solve min-max problems over the domain of density operators, we introduce a new extension to this method for min-max problems over the domain of transcripts---a domain consisting of lists of \emph{multiple} operators, each drawn from a \emph{strict subset} of the density operators.
-The high-level approach of our method is as follows: \begin{enumerate}

-\item \textbf{Extend the domain from a single density matrix to a list of $n$ density matrices.} \\This step is relatively straightforward: the MMW can be applied without complication to all $n$ density matrices at the same time. \item \textbf{Restrict the domain to a strict subset of density matrices.}\\ This step is more difficult.
-It is accomplished by relaxing the game so as to allow \emph{all} density matrices, with an additional \emph{penalty term} to remove incentive for the players to use inconsistent transcripts. \item \textbf{Round strategies in the relaxed game to strategies in the original game.} \\For this step one must prove a ``rounding'' theorem (Theorem \ref{thm:lambda}), which establishes that near-optimal, fully admissible strategies can be obtained from near-optimal strategies in the unrestricted domain with penalty term. \end{enumerate}